alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 * `b` lies at memory address `rbp - 0x8`
 * `c` lies at memory address `rbp - 0x4`

 Note that the order of those variables on the stack is not the same as the order of those variables in our code.
-The compiler orders them as it wants, and you should never assume the order of your local variables in the stack.
+The compiler orders them as it wants, so you should never assume the order of your local variables in the stack.

-So this is the state of the stack and the registers `rbp` and `rsp` before we leave `func1`:
+So, this is the state of the stack and the registers `rbp` and `rsp` before we leave `func1`:

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-func1-1.png)

-When we leave the function `func1`, we hit the instruction `leave` and as previously explained, this is the state of the stack, `rbp` and `rsp` right before returning to the function `main`:
+When we leave the function `func1`, we hit the instruction `leave`; as previously explained, this is the state of the stack, `rbp` and `rsp` right before returning to the function `main`:

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-func1-2.png)